-Recommendation - We recommend that the District review its internal control procedures relating to procurement, suspension, and debarment for the child nutrition cluster of federal programs.
-Internal controls over compliance for this area should include verification that any vendor with which the District contacts for goods or services exceeding \$25,000 is not listed as suspended or debarred on the federal Excluded Parties List System (EPLS) website.
+Recommendation - We recommended that the District review its internal control procedures relating to procurement, suspension, and debarment for the child nutrition cluster of federal programs.
+Internal controls over compliance for this area should have included verification that any vendor with which the District contracts for goods or services exceeding \$25,000 is not listed as suspended or debarred on the federal Excluded Parties List System (EPLS) website.